 UPPER ELEMENTARY PROGRAM

 Enriching extra-curricuar activities and meaningful excursions complement and re-inforce the classroom learning.
-Students are given many opportunities to develop time management, public speaking, and “Thinking Like Leonardo” skills.
+Students are given many and ongoing opportunities to develop time management, public speaking, and “Thinking Like Leonardo” skills.

 At all levels and across the curriculum, students at LDVA are encouraged to:

-and develop an appreciation for their connection with the universe
+- develop a deep appreciation for their connection with each other and the world